 Fear comes from our learned way of thinking and perceiving a situation.
 For example, skydiving or a bungee jump can be life-threatening.
 But for many, these activities are seen as exciting, thrilling, and some have become addicted to these activities.
 It’s not because they do not feel the same sensations.
 It is because the way they view these activities is different.

 When you find yourself in a new situation, reframe by saying that this activity is “exciting, challenging, courageous”.
 When we practice reframing often, confidence will grow.
 When you look back at all the news things you’ve tried, you’d be amazed at your accomplishments.

 It is normal to feel fear.

-But if we let it run our lives, it will be detrimental to our well-being, our performance at work, isolates ourselves from others, and prevents us from living a fulfilling life.
+Yet if we let fear run our lives, it will be detrimental to our well-being, our performance at work, isolates and prevents us from living a fulfilling life.
 When fear does arise, examine it and determine if it’s a real or imagined fear.
 Take small steps to confront it and prove that you no longer let fear control your life.
-Finally, with every successful confrontation, take the time to celebrate, for you have become more confident, resilient, and more open to new worlds.
+Finally, take the time to celebrate every successful confrontation, for you have become more confident, resilient, and more open to new worlds.

 - Rollag, K. (2016).
 What to do when you’re new: How to be comfortable, confident, and successful in new situations (First Edition).
 AMACOM--American Management Association.